amyzyck/EecSeq_NB_EasternOyster/Analysis/Analysis_Part1/EecSeq_Cvirginica_dDocent.md

 $ fastqc ../*fastq.gz
 $ mv *fastqc.* multiplexed_fastqc_results/ # moves fastqc files to fastqc directory
 ```
 > [FastQC](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf) is a program designed to visualize the quality of high throughput sequencing datasets.
-The report will highlight any areas where the data looks unsual or unreliable.
+The report will highlight any areas where the data looks unusual or unreliable.

 **Multiqc Analysis**